 The site comprises the whole of Gough Island as well as the offshore islets and stacks, as described in the ‘General introduction’.

-Non-bird biodiversity: Arctocephalus tropicalis (200,000 individuals and increasing) and Mirounga leonina (about 100 individuals) are the only two native breeding mammals.
+Non-bird biodiversity: Arctocephalus tropicalis (200,000 individuals and increasing) and Mirounga leonina (< 50 individuals) are the only two native breeding mammals.
 Of 100 free-living species of terrestrial invertebrates recorded, at least eight are endemic, while 14 are native to the Dependency as a whole.
 Only eight species of freshwater invertebrates are known.

 Pressure/threats to key biodiversity